HardLaugh/EfficientDet-bifpn/README.md

 efficientdet-d5  47.4mAP batchsize=16 epoch=38

-i did not release code about EMA, which has little improvement for this repo(but ema can give a very good result for early epoch)
+i did not release code about EMA. it is suggested that you can install mmcv, which already has ema hook

 Please let me know any possible improvement